bitcoinfacts/glacierprotocol.github.io/_docs/setup/create-boot-usb.md

                 Computer.

 1. Create the <span class="qboot">Q1 BOOT</span> USB:
-    1. Boot the SETUP 1 computer from the <span class="setupboot">SETUP 1 BOOT</span> USB.
+    1. Boot the SETUP 1 computer from the <span class="setupboot">SETUP 1 BOOT</span> USB:
         1. Reboot the computer.
         1. Press your laptop's key sequence to bring up the boot device selection menu.
 (Some PCs may offer a boot device selection menu;